The brain primary function was to manage bodily functions.

 We know that some areas are more active than others in some circumstances or that some functions are heavily impaired when one area is damaged, but each piece of the puzzle needs to be connected to some of the others to function.

-The consequence is that both what we call conscious thinking and emotional feeling is still connected to bodily functions and vice-versa.
+The consequence is that both what we call conscious thinking and emotional feelings is still connected to bodily functions and vice-versa.

-As explored in another article (We are still Cavemen), the current configuration of the brain is relatively recent and one unintended consequence is that it can be easily confused by the information it gets and is especially unable to sort out the various sources of information.
+As explored in this article, the current configuration of the brain is relatively recent and one unintended consequence is that it can be easily confused by the information it gets and is especially unable to sort out the various sources of information.

 Motion sickness is a typical example.
 A common hypothesis says that the handling of the perception of motion by the internal ear gets in conflict with other information systems such as eyesight that does not detect anything abnormal.